aDecoy/rust-workshop/docs/docs/module8/1_intro.md

 sidebar_position: 1
 ---

-# Module 8: Working with Databases in Rust
+# Working with Databases in Rust

 In this module, you'll learn how to work with relational databases in Rust using the SQLx library with PostgreSQL.
 For you as a .NET developer, this is comparable to using Entity Framework or Dapper, but with Rust's type safety and performance advantages.
 You'll also learn about error handling patterns in Rust.